 (e) The Agent will notify each Lender and the Trust of the rate of interest applicable to each such Interest Period as soon as it is determined under this Agreement.

-(f) Each Lender may, if it so elects, fulfill its obligation to make, continue or convert LIBOR Advances hereunder by causing one of its foreign branches or Affiliates (or an international banking facility created by such Lender) to make or maintain such LIBOR Advance; provided, however, that such LIBOR Advance shall nonetheless be deemed to have been made and to be held by such Lender, and the obligation of the to repay such LIBOR Advance shall nevertheless be to such Lender for the account of such foreign branch, Affiliate or international banking facility.
-In addition, the hereby consents and agrees that, for purposes of any determination to be made for purposes of Sections 8.4, 8.6, 8.7 or 25.1 or any other provision hereof requiring the Trust to make payments to the Agent or the Lenders it shall be conclusively assumed that each Lender elected to fund all LIBOR Advances by purchasing Dollar deposits in the interbank eurodollar market of its Funding Office, unless the amount to be paid by the Trust to the Agent or Lender under the applicable provision would be less if the determination were made with respect to the branch or Affiliate actually used to make, continue or convert such LIBOR Advance, in which case such lesser amount shall apply.
+(f) Each Lender may, if it so elects, fulfill its obligation to make, continue or convert LIBOR Advances hereunder by causing one of its foreign branches or Affiliates (or an international banking facility created by such Lender) to make or maintain such LIBOR Advance; provided, however, that such LIBOR Advance shall nonetheless be deemed to have been made and to be held by such Lender, and the obligation of the Borrower Trust to repay such LIBOR Advance shall nevertheless be to such Lender for the account of such foreign branch, Affiliate or international banking facility.
+In addition, the Borrower Trust hereby consents and agrees that, for purposes of any determination to be made for purposes of Sections 8.4, 8.6, 8.7 or 25.1 or any other provision hereof requiring the Trust to make payments to the Agent or the Lenders it shall be conclusively assumed that each Lender elected to fund all LIBOR Advances by purchasing Dollar deposits in the interbank eurodollar market of its Funding Office, unless the amount to be paid by the Trust to the Agent or Lender under the applicable provision would be less if the determination were made with respect to the branch or Affiliate actually used to make, continue or convert such LIBOR Advance, in which case such lesser amount shall apply.

 .